Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

 With the help of this lemma, it suffices for us to show that when diagrams $g$ and $g'$ can be related by one such stabilization, $CFK^-(g)$ and $CFK^-(g')$ are quasi-isomorphic as chain complexes of $\FF[U_{1},\ldots,U_{m+2n}]$ modules.

 In \text{Figure \ref{fig:stabilization}}, we show a pair of grid diagrams $g$ and $g'$ which differ by a stabilization of type $XX:SW$.
 For further reference, we call the newly introduced marked points $O_{\text{new}}$ and $X_{\text{new}}$.
-When we do $X:SW$ stabilization, we can not tell which X near $O_{\text{new}}$ is the new one, we choose the one sharing same column with $O_{\text{new}}$ to be $X_{\text{new}}$.
-We will need some algebraic terminology in our argument, for detail of this, one can refer to section 5.2.2 of \cite{MR3381987}.
+When we perform an $X:SW$ stabilization, we cannot tell which $X$ near $O_{\text{new}}$ is the new one, we choose the one sharing the same column with $O_{\text{new}}$ to be $X_{\text{new}}$.
+We will need some algebraic terminology in our argument.
+For detail on this, one can refer to \cite[Section 5.2.2]{MR3381987}.

-The intersection point c of newly introduced $\beta$ and $\alpha$ curve as shown in \text{Figure \ref{fig:stabilization}} will lie in the heart of our argument.
-Among p intersection points, we specify c to be the corner shared by the new X mark and the XX (or X) at which we do stabilization at.
+The intersection point $c$ of the newly introduced $\beta$ and $\alpha$ curve, as shown in \text{Figure \ref{fig:stabilization}}, will lie at the heart of our argument.
+Among $p$ intersection points, we specify $c$ to be the corner shared by the new $X$ mark and the $XX$ (or $X$) at which we perform stabilization at.

 To achieve our goal, we first deal with the base ring change, as there is a new variable $U_{\text{new}}$ in the base ring of $CFK^-(g')$ accounting for $O_{\text{new}}$ .